+As CEO, Danielle leads the Laridae team, driving the future growth of the company.
 The foundation of Danielle’s professional experience, career, and passion has been rooted in community development.
-A resourceful, strategic thinker who values collaborative approaches to problem solving, at Laridae Danielle leads strategic planning, communications, and branding projects.
+A entrepreneurial, strategic thinker, Danielle deploys collaborative approaches to problem solving.
+She leads some of Laridae’s highest profile strategic planning, governance, communications, and branding projects.
 Prior to consulting, she held executive roles with the Greater Peterborough Innovation Cluster (GPIC) and Peterborough & Kawarthas Economic Development (PKED).
-Danielle has actively engaged in governance throughout her career as a volunteer Board member of local non-profits.
-In addition to her years in the not-for-profit sector, Danielle has been an entrepreneur, starting an award-winning business.
+Danielle has actively engaged in governance throughout her career as a volunteer Board member of non-profits.
+She is currently completing her Chartered Director (C.Dir.) program at McMaster University.
 Bilingual, Danielle is originally from Timmins.

 Community development and partnership building have been at the heart of Valentina’s career.
 Drawing on her communications, project management, and marketing expertise she provides wide-ranging support to Laridae’s consultants and clients.
 Valentina has held progressively senior roles in the non-profit and media sectors—including four years at the YMCA of Greater Toronto.
 She has a degree in Criminology from York University, and has volunteered for a variety of community organizations in Peterborough and across the GTA, including the New Canadians Centre and Peterborough Pulse.